Nakagin Capsule Tower: History

+Construction, 1970–1972

-Construction occurred both on- and off-site.
-On-site work included the two towers with their energy-supply systems and equipment, while the capsule parts were fabricated and assembled at a factory.
-Nobuo Abe was a senior manager, managing one of the design divisions on the construction of the Nakagin Capsule Tower.
+Construction occurred both onsite in the upscale Ginza district of Tokyo, and off-site.
+On-site work included the two towers with their energy-supply and piping systems and equipment, while the capsule parts were fabricated and assembled at a factory 450 km from Tokyo.
+Five to eight capsules were attached per day, and the capsule attachment process took thirty days to complete.
+Due to on-site storage and traffic limitations, only the capsules that were to be attached that day were delivered overnight.